Security information and event management: Excessive File Copying

 The average user does not typically copy or move files on the system repeatedly.
 Thus, any excessive file copying on a system could be attributed to an attacker wanting to cause harm to an organization.
 Unfortunately, it's not as simple as stating someone has gained access to your network illegally and wants to steal confidential information.
 It could also be an employee looking to sell company information, or they could just want to take home some files for the weekend.

+Network Anomaly Detection

+Monitoring network traffic against unusual patterns that includes any threats or attacks ranging from DDOS to network scans.
+Note SIEM can monitor data flow in the network and to detect and prevent potential data exfiltration efforts.
+In general dedicated Data loss prevention (DLP) take care about data loss prevention.

 DDoS Attack

 A DDoS (Distributed Denial of Service) Attack could cause significant damage to a company or organization.
 A DDoS attack can not only take a website offline, it can also make a system weaker.
 With suitable correlation rules in place, a SIEM should trigger an alert at the start of the attack so that the company can take the necessary precautionary measures to protect vital systems.